 Search the best hotels in Belize

-- Alongside the hidden creatures are the Mayan ruins.
+- San Ignacio, in the Cayo District, is the second largest city, but by far the most popular spot for visitors.
+Here you’re close to several significant Mayan ruins, expansive cave systems and the spectacular rainforest.
+San Ignacio is right on the Macal River, which is a good place to start looking for exotic wildlife, and it’s got a bustling market and a colourful town centre.
+Alongside the hidden creatures are the Mayan ruins.
 Xunantunich, with its famous El Castillo and 25 or so other temples and palaces, is probably the best known of Belize’s Mayan sites, but Caracol, Tikal and Lubaantun are worth visiting too if you can fit them into your schedule.
-And Altun Ha is really close to Belize City.

-- Try the maize pancakes, Falmaau, the conch cevice and the shark empanadas!
+Belize used to be a British colony, and English is the official language, but these days it’s very multicultural.
+Try the maize pancakes, Falmaau, the conch cevice and the shark empanadas!

 The Best Places to Stay in Belize